 8. Social unrest will have become a more regular part of the landscape.

 9. Consumers will look for value-for-money and sustainable solutions.

-10. Investors will focus more on 'return of capital' than 'return on capital'.
+10. Investors will be focused on ‘return of capital’ rather than ‘return on capital’.

 The New Normal offers the potential to restore a greater balance to society if companies refocus their creativity and resources on real needs.

 There is also an urgent need for companies to focus on basic research to tackle these needs, rather than simply taking government grants to deploy old technologies.

 The transition to the New Normal will be a difficult time.
 The world will be less comfortable and less assured for many millions of Westerners.